MihmetCrido/Advent-of-Code/README.md

 4. Find the cookie named `session`.
 5. Copy the value of the `session` cookie.

-### Step 2: Create a JSON File for the Session Cookie
+### Step 2: Creating the Session JSON File Manually (Optional)

-Create a JSON file named `session.json` in the root directory of this project with the following content:
+If you didn't use the setup script to enter your session token, you can manually modify the JSON file named `session.json` in the root directory of this project with the following content:

 ```json
 {